codesandbox/docs/packages/projects-docs/pages/docs/getting-started/keep-working-on-vscode.en-US.md

 # Keep working on VS Code

-CodeSandbox Projects has a first-class integration with the VSCode editor.
-This means that you can open any branch directly in your VSCode editor, where you can use your own extensions while being connected with the CodeSandbox development environment.
+Install the **Projects VSCode extension** and open any branch directly in your VSCode editor.
+Work from your local environment with your own configurations and shortcuts whilst remaining connected to the CodeSandbox development environment.

 <div className="ctaContainer">
-    <ButtonDoc title={<>Go and install the <br/>VS Code Extension</>} cta="Install" description="" link="https://marketplace.visualstudio.com/items?itemName=CodeSandbox-io.codesandbox-projects" />
+    <ButtonDoc title={<>Get the <br/>VSCode Extension</>} cta="Install" description="" link="https://marketplace.visualstudio.com/items?itemName=CodeSandbox-io.codesandbox-projects" />
-    <ButtonDoc title={<>Learn more about <br/>VS Code and Projects</>} cta="Read documentation" link="https://codesandbox.io/docs/vscode" />
+    <ButtonDoc title={<>VSCode Extension Documentation </>} cta="Read more" link="https://codesandbox.io/docs/vscode" />
 </div>

-## Opening in VSCode
+## Opening a branch in VSCode

-There are multiple ways to open a branch in VSCode.
-The easiest way is to open the branch in the CodeSandbox editor, and by clicking on "Open in VSCode" in the bottom left.

 ![Open in vscode button](../images/getting-openvscode.png)

-As soon as you click the button, you will be prompted to install the CodeSandbox extension which is responsible for making the connection with the cloud development environment.
+To start working in a branch on VSCode, open the branch in the Editor and to click on `Open in VSCode` button in the bottom left corner.
+You will be prompted to install the CodeSandbox extension  responsible for making the connection to our cloud development environment.

 ### Learn more

-To get the most from your local setup [go check the VS Code Extension documentation](https://codesandbox.io/docs/vscode)
+To get the most from your local setup, check our **[VS Code Extension documentation](https://codesandbox.io/docs/vscode).**